Stanwell Creek railway viaduct

 The Stanwell Creek railway viaduct is a heritage-listed railway bridge on the Illawarra railway line at Stanwell Park, City of Wollongong, New South Wales, Australia.
 It was designed by the New South Wales Government Railways and built in 1920 by day labour.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The original Illawarra Railway of the 1880s had a difficult transition from the high country near the top of the Illawarra escarpment down to the coastal plain north of Wollongong.
 It involved steep grades and eight tunnels between Waterfall and Scarborough.
 The worst was the "suffocating" Otford railway tunnel, the steepest and longest, which emerged into the lower levels of the Stanwell Park amphitheatre.

 Plans began around 1910 for duplicating the line with deviations to ease grades and to bypass the old single line tunnels.
 The section from Waterfall to Helensburgh was completed in 1914, then to Otford in 1915 and on to Coalcliff in 1920.
 The last section stayed much higher up in the Stanwell Park amphitheatre hence its crossing high above Stanwell Creek.

 Plans for the tall, double track, brick arch viaduct were ready in 1917 and work began the next year.
 It was a remarkable effort to complete this major structure in a little over two years.

 Brick arches were the automatic choice because steel was unavailable due to World War I and the State Brickworks at Homebush was in full production.
 It was still part of the "brick arch era" 1910-24.

 It has been estimated that the total number of bricks used in the massive tall piers, the tallest 110 ft high, and the eight arches was around three million, enough to build about 150 brick houses.

 The viaduct remained in good condition until 1985 when the arches were found to be on the verge of collapse, at which time remedial work was undertaken.